Why this Caribbean archipelago is a prime spot to visit next - KESQ

 Though it’s not out of the woods yet, what’s amazing is how well Puerto Rico has responded — and rebounded.
 Despite all its challenges, Puerto Rico set a tourism record in 2021, and it remains a prime place to visit in 2022.

-The islands — the main island of Puerto Rico, Culebra, Vieques and dozens of cays and islets — boast one of the highest vaccination rates in the United States, and Puerto Rico’s tourism industry is running on all cylinders, with revived natural experiences, rejuvenated local movements and a special historical celebration to tie it all together moving forward.
+The islands — the main island of Puerto Rico, Culebra, Vieques and dozens of cays and islets — boast one of the highest vaccination rates of any US territory or state, and Puerto Rico’s tourism industry is running on all cylinders, with revived natural experiences, rejuvenated local movements and a special historical celebration to tie it all together moving forward.

 “The resiliency of Puerto Rico and the attitude that everyone has here has always been that we were going to come back stronger,” said Sharilyn Toko, general manager at the Caribe Hilton in San Juan.